exocins/astar/README.md

 1. Use Eclipse IDE
 2. Install libraries:
    1.1.
 Java JDK and JRE for Java 1.8
-   1.2. common.io (include in folder thirdparty)
-   1.3. commons.cli (include in folder thirdparty)
-   1.4. junit4
+   1.2. common.io (included in folder lib/)   // optional, as jar files also in astar repo 1.3. commons.cli (included in folder lib/) // optional, as jar files also in astar repo 1.4. junit4

 Build:
-1. Load project from astar directory.
+1. Load astar project from astar directory.
-2. Note: AStarMain.java contains main() function and generates AstarMain.class.
+2. Note: AStarMain.java contains main() function.
 3. Run project to see no compile errors.
+Now *.class files have been generated, in bin/astar.
-4. In Eclipse, select menu: File->Export->Java->Jar file
+4. In Eclipse, Right Click on the astar Package -> Export -> java -> jar file
 5. Follow prompts to select files and select jar filename and destination.

 Run arguments: -i inputMapFile.txt